-Spring in Japan is notable for a variety of reasons, including the famous cherry blossom season, and in Kyoto, the Miyako Odori is one of the most beautiful celebrations honoring the blossoms.
+Spring in Japan is notable for a variety of reasons, including the famous cherry blossom season.
+In Kyoto, the Miyako Odori is one of the most beautiful celebrations honoring the blossoms.
 Showcasing special cherry blossom dances, the Geisha of Kyoto perform a unique performance during the cherry blossom season.

-Dating back to 1872, the Miyako Odori is celebrated during the month of April.
+Dating back to 1872, citizens celebrate Miyako Odori during the month of April.
 The celebration originated in an effort to rejuvenate and boost culture in Kyoto when the court was moved to Tokyo in 1869.
-As a result, the Miyako Odori is celebrated four times a day, during the first of the month to the end.
-This takes place annually at the Gion Kobu Kaburen-jo theatre, which is found near the Yasaka Shrine.
+As a result, the Miyako Odori happens four times a day.
+It goes from the first of the month to the end.
+This takes place annually at the Gion Kobu Kaburen-jo theatre, which is near the Yasaka Shrine.

 A key element of the Miyako Odori is the floral displays of cherry blossoms around Kyoto.
-The Hanami celebration honors and celebrates the bright pink blossoms, and can be celebrated by enjoying outdoor picnics or walks outside among the blossoms.
+The Hanami celebration honors and celebrates the bright pink blossoms.
+Celebrate for yourself by enjoying outdoor picnics or walks outside among the blossoms.
 Cherry blossoms are deeply ingrained in Japanese culture as is the concept of seasonality.
-The Miyako Odori is performed by both Geiko and Maiko regardless of their experience, where they embrace traditional instruments and movements.
-The Koto, along sitar, is often used in the performance along with specific dance movements and gestures.
+Both Geiko and Maiko perform the Miyako Odori, regardless of their experience.
+Here, they embrace traditional instruments and movements.
+The Koto, along sitar, pays in the performance along with specific dance movements and gestures.
 It is a visual representation of beauty, nature, and life with elements of Japanese folklore.

 The 2019 Miyako Odori